Igor-Tukh/cbo-in-python/demo/README.md

 ### Neural Networks training

-`torch_nn_demo.py` provides a command line interface for training a few standard neural networks at the `MNIST` dataset and visualizing the training progress.
+`torch_nn_demo.py` provides a command line interface for training a few standard neural networks on the `MNIST` dataset and visualizing the training progress.

 #### Instructions